sriramvema/studyAI/README.md

 ## Backend

-In order to run the backend, Go into the api directory in your terminal and run "pip install -r requirements.txt" This will install the necessary libraries for the program.
-Then run the backend with the command "python app.py" This will have the backend up and running.
+In order to run the backend, Go into the api directory in your terminal and run 'pip install -r requirements.txt' This will install the necessary libraries for the program.
+Then run the backend with the command 'python app.py' This will have the backend up and running.

 ### `npm start`